Most people shy away from high mileage cars because they are “riskier” because they assume that higher kilometers correspond with things going wrong.

 All you have to do is change your fluids properly and the chances are even less.

-You should also get an inspection performed on your vehicle before buying it — especially if it’s high mileage. instaMek provides detailed used car inspections to our clients in Edmonton, Calgary & the Vancouver.
+You should also get an inspection performed on your vehicle before buying it — especially if it’s high mileage.
+InstaMek provides detailed used car inspections to our clients in Edmonton, Calgary & Vancouver.

 If you’re in the market we highly recommend our reading our used car guide for guidance.
 We don’t sell cars but we are in the business of inspecting them so we know what to look for!